lstodd/airbnb-london-eda/README.md

 ### Dataset

-The dataset we analyse is stored in the data folder, originally sourced from [Kaggle](https://www.kaggle.com/airbnb/seattle/data)
+The dataset we analyse is stored in the data folder, originally sourced from [Kaggle](https://www.kaggle.com/airbnb/seattle/data).

+* **calendar.csv** contains the listings, availability and price per date.
+* **listings.csv** contains detailed information on each listing including name, description and cancellation_policy.
+* **reviews** contains a columns containing the written review, along with information about the reviewer and listing id.